On this page

 Step 1: Contact the YDAS advocacy team

-Your first step is to contact Jade, our Intake Officer.
+Your first step is to contact our team.

-Jade will ask you to explain the problem that you need advocacy for and how you have tried to fix the problem.
-She will also ask you for your contact details and the best way to contact you.
+They will ask you to explain the problem that you need advocacy for and how you have tried to fix the problem.
+They will also ask you for your contact details and the best way to contact you.

 Step 2: Complete a Service Access Request Form

-After you have spoken with Jade she will send you a A YDAS form that asks you questions about you and the problem you need advocacy for.Service Access Request Form to complete.
+After you have spoken with our team, we will send you a A YDAS form that asks you questions about you and the problem you need advocacy for.Service Access Request Form to complete.
 This form asks questions about you and the problem you need advocacy support with.

 You can also download the form by clicking the link below.

-Email your completed form back to Jade at email@example.com
+Email your completed form back to us at email@example.com